close

 This policy outlines the board’s commitment to child protection and recognises the important role and responsibility of all our staff in the protection of children.
 It includes the board’s expectations when child abuse is reported or suspected by us.

-The board of trustees has an obligation to ensure the wellbeing of children in our care so they thrive, belong and achieve.
+The board has an obligation to ensure the wellbeing of children in our care so they thrive, belong and achieve.
 We are committed to the prevention of child abuse and neglect and to the protection of all children.
 The safety and wellbeing of the child is our top priority.
 Advice will be sought through appropriate agencies in all cases of suspected or alleged abuse.
+We will act early to support positive outcomes and reduce harm.
+We acknowledge that everyone in the school community shares responsibility for safeguarding children from abuse.

 All staff members (including contractors and volunteers) are expected to be familiar with this policy, its associated procedures and protocols and abide by them.

-In line with Oranga Tamariki Act 1989, any person in our school who believes that any child or young person has been, or is likely to be, harmed (whether physically, emotionally, or sexually) ill-treated, abused, neglected, or deprived must follow school procedures and may also report the matter to a social worker or the local police.
+Anyone who has concerns about the well-being of a child or young person or believes that a child or young person has been, or is likely to be, harmed, ill-treated, abused, (whether physically, emotionally, or sexually), neglected, or deprived, must follow school procedures and may report the matter to Oranga Tamariki or the Police.

 Responsibilities and guidelines: